 No photo at the special exhibit room.

 Tea ceremony: Experience a formal tea ceremony with English guidance for 60 min.
-(Previous reservation required.
-Admission: 2700 JPY/ adult)
+After you book this tour, I will arrange your itinerary and reserve your tickets for the proper time frame.
+(Admission: 2700 JPY/ adult)

 Strawberry picking: You can eat all the strawberries you pick.
-They are sweet and delicious.
-(April and May only, Admission: 2,500 JPY per adult, 2,000 JPY per child, Reservation needed, please ask.)
+They are sweet and delicious. (from Feb. to April only, Admission: 3,000 JPY per adult, 2,000 JPY per child, Reservation needed, please ask.)

 Memory Lane & Golden Gay: Both places are for locals to enjoy eating and drinking casually at night around Shinjuku station.